dubzzz/fast-check/MIGRATION_2.X_TO_3.X.md

 ## The value returned by the `run` method on properties changed 💥👽️

 If you wrote your own `IRawProperty` or made direct calls to `run` on one instance of property, you may have to change your code to handle the new API properly — [#2959](https://github.com/dubzzz/fast-check/pull/2959).
+The API has also been impacted by [#2942](https://github.com/dubzzz/fast-check/pull/2942).

 Side-note: As property is mostly an internal structure used to glue together arbitraries to predicate so that they can be passed altogether to the runner we don't expect too many users having played with it.
 But as the API has been exposed to our external users and can be extended by them to add extra features on top of existing properties[^5], we prefer to warn them about the change.